 We haven’t eaten potatoes for a while, I think as I stir cut russets in my mother’s old cast-iron skillet.
-I’m always wondering what to cook for my family.
+I’m the busy mom who is always wondering what to cook for my family.
 It seems as soon as I finish one meal, it is time to think about the next.
 Ding, your order is up!

 It never ends.
 By the time my kids turn 18, I will have been responsible for 19,710 meals in each of their lifetimes.
 Not that I’m counting.